The rise of the machines

 At the cost of your privacy naturally.

-But the opportunity for a small business goes much further than this.
+But the opportunity for AI in small businesses goes much further than this.

 Facial recognition is enabled by AI, and opens up for new ways to customize the way you handle customers.